 Medically reviewed by C.H.
 Weaver M.D.
 Medical Editor 2/2019

-While these used to be among the most debilitating side effects of chemotherapy, the development of new and more effective antiemetic (anti-vomiting) drugs has provided relief and many patients no longer experience nausea or vomiting at all.
+Nausea and vomiting used to be among the most debilitating side effects of chemotherapy.
+The development of new and more effective antiemetic (anti-vomiting) drugs has provided relief and many patients no longer experience nausea or vomiting at all.

 - What is nausea and vomiting?